yh1198015532/inet/tutorials/fingerprint/doc/packet.rst

 **V2** If we drop the packet length from the fingerprint ingredients, the fingerprints might still change due to the different timings of the packets/frames.

+..
 Our expectation is that we change the packet length, but if the packets are small and still fit in a minimum Ethernet frame size of 64 bytes, the frame is padded, and the packet length change doesn't matter in terms of fingerprints/doesn't affect fingerprints.
 If the packet is smaller than the minimum ethernet size, the frame is padded.

+..
+However, packets that are small enough to fit in a minimum-size Ethernet frame are padded

+However, small packets are padded to fit into a minimum-size Ethernet frame of 64 bytes.
+In this case, the changed protocol header size wouldn't affect ``tpx`` fingerprints, as the Ethernet frame sizes, and thus the timings, are the same.
 A similar padding effect happens in 802.11 frames.
 The data contained in the frame is a multiple of the bits per symbol value for the given modulation.
 For QAM-64, this is around 30 bytes.
+Thus we expect that for small packets the fingerprints wouldn't change; for larger ones, they would.
+**TODO** this is for small changes in the header size

-**TODO** so we expect that for small packets the fingerprints don't change; for larger ones they do
+.. **TODO** so we expect that for small packets the fingerprints don't change; for larger ones they do

 In the following example, we'll increase the Udp header size from 8 bytes to 10 bytes.